 How much does mass incarceration cost us?

-Is the massive investment worth it?
-Does going to prison reform people and reduce crime?
+Does prison rehabilitate people and reduce crime?

-Tell me more about this “crime prevention bill”.
+Tell me more about the Crime Bill

 Did the bill work to reduce crime?

 Not really.
 These “tough on crime” laws achieved only a slightly decrease crime rates.
 The National Academy of Sciences published an impressive, comprehensive study on the effects of increased incarceration on crime rates.
 They found only a modest relationship between incarceration and lower crime rates.
 A 2015 Brennan Center report found that increased incarceration in the 1990s caused a 6 percent drop in property crime and had no impact on nationwide decreases in violent crime.
 A 2017 study concluded that incarceration does not make us safer and attributes 75 to 100 percent of the crime reductions to factors other than incarceration.